CabotScouts/reconciler/README.md

 * GoCardless fee VAT - 20% VAT on the above GoCardless fee, minimum 3p (from 01/09/2020)
 * OSM fee - 1.95% of the charged amount

-From 1st September 2020 GoCardless began charging VAT on their portion of the fees; currently the reconciler calculates all fees using the updated costings so if fetching payouts from before then the net amount/calculated fees will be incorrect.

 ## Methods
 * `Reconciler(parameters)` - Reconciler object, takes in keyword argument config parameters